itay1313/frontenddogma.com/about/index.md

 ### Can I Propose or Provide Content for Frontend Dogma?

 Absolutely!
-Please reach out by [sending an email](/contact/) or [a direct message](https://twitter.com/messages/9372812-1362505873625645064).
+Please reach out by [sending an email](/contact/) or [a direct message on Twitter](https://twitter.com/messages/9372812-1362505873625645064).
 At the moment it’s easier to propose articles to be featured than to provide content to be (re)published, but please share your thoughts.

 ### Can I Make Other Suggestions and Contributions?